sight0/r4ck/README.md

 ## Known Issues

-1. IP Telephones must have a separate patch panel as they are not RJ45.
-2. Some components may not render correctly in certain browsers.
-3. The identifier is not resetting the rack-specific counter of components when moving to another IDF.
+*.
+The identifier is not resetting the rack-specific counter of components when moving to another IDF.

 ## Getting Started